IbrahimAli-git/SAD-ADR-Assessment/User-Story-Formatting/index.md

 •	University provided format.

 ## Decision
-I chose to use the university provided format as it was well written and effective.
+I chose to use the university provided format.

+## Rationale
+•	It was well written and effective.
+•	I was given teaching instruction on how to use it.
+•	It saves me time as I do not have to create my own.

 ## Consequences
 As a result of this decision I can write up the user stories quickly.